Fall Skincare and Sunscreen Tips

-- According to the Skin Cancer Foundation, higher altitude means increased risk of sun-induced skin damage, since UV radiation exposure increases 4 to 5 percent with every 1,000 feet above sea level.
+According to the Skin Cancer Foundation, higher altitude increases the risk of sun-induced skin damage.
+UV radiation exposure rises 4 to 5 percent every 1,000 feet above sea level.
 In addition, snow reflects up to 80 percent of the UV light from the sun, meaning that you are often hit by the same rays twice.
-This only increases the risk for damage.
+This only increases the risk of damage.

 So what’s the solution to preventing skin damage — or even worse, skin cancer — in the colder months?

 Apply, then Re-apply Sunscreen